sourcegraph/handbook/content/bizops/index.md

 * Google Analytics: Website analytics for Sourcegraph marketing and docs pages (not Sourcegraph.com)
 * HubSpot: Marketing automation and CRM
 * MixMax: Email marketing automation (Apollo is not used in production, but still retains data)
+* ZoomInfo:  Data enrichment of account and contact information
 * Sourcegraph.com Site-admin pages: customer subscriptions and license keys
 * [Pings](https://docs.sourcegraph.com/admin/pings) from self-hosted Sourcegraph instances containing anonymous and aggregated information.
 There are [specific guidelines](../engineering/adding_ping_data.md) that must be followed for teams to add ping data.
 * [Custom tool to track events](https://github.com/sourcegraph/sourcegraph/issues/5486) on the Sourcegraph.com instance